sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. method:: Sphinx.add_env_collector(collector)

-   Register an environment collector class (refs: :ref:`collector-api`)
+   Register an environment collector class

+   Refer to :ref:`collector-api`.

    .. versionadded:: 1.6

 .. method:: Sphinx.require_sphinx(version)

+   Check the Sphinx version if requested.

-   Compare *version* (which must be a ``major.minor`` version string, e.g. ``'1.1'``) with the version of the running Sphinx, and abort the build when it is too old.
+   Compare *version* (which must be a ``major.minor`` version string, e.g.
+   ``'1.1'``) with the version of the running Sphinx, and abort the build when it is too old.

    .. versionadded:: 1.0

 .. method:: Sphinx.connect(event, callback)

    Register *callback* to be called when *event* is emitted.

    For details on available core events and the arguments of callback functions, please see :ref:`events`.

    The method returns a "listener ID" that can be used as an argument to :meth:`disconnect`.

 .. method:: Sphinx.disconnect(listener_id)

-   Unregister callback *listener_id*.
+   Unregister callback by *listener_id*.

 .. exception:: ExtensionError